canada-ca/canada-ca.github.io/_posts/2021-02-03-data-to-action.md

 In December 2020, when Health Canada approved the first COVID vaccine, we added the feedback tool at the bottom of the vaccine content pages.
 The feedback we received immediately highlighted a major content gap that we wouldn’t have identified through analytics alone.

-Quotes?
+> “I wanted to know the ingredients because I have an allergy and want to get the shot.” --usability testing participant (For French version: “Je veux savoir les ingrédients de ce vaccin fabriqué par pfizer”)
-“I wanted to know the ingredients because I have an allergy and want to get the shot.” --usability testing participant (For French version: “Je veux savoir les ingrédients de ce vaccin fabriqué par pfizer”) “where is the list of ingredients??”
+> “where is the list of ingredients??”

 Between December 11 and 14, 60% (87/144) of comments were about ingredients and allergies.
 Seeing this user need in the data, Health Canada quickly added an ingredient list to the page on December 14.
 Feedback about ingredients on the Pfizer-BioNTech “What you should know” page went from 35 comments per day to 2 after Health Canada added the ingredient list.